vitay/deeprl/document.md

 4. The replay buffer uses **Prioritized Experience Replay** [@Schaul2015] to sample transitions based the information gain.

 <!--PAGEBREAK-->

 ## Natural Gradients

+The deep networks used as function approximators in the methods presented until now were all optimized (trained) using **stochastic gradient descent** (SGD) or any of its variants (RMSProp, Adam, etc).
+The basic idea is to change the parameters $\theta$ in the opposite direction of the gradient of the loss function (or the same direction as the policy gradient, in which case it is called gradient ascent), proportionally to a small learning rate $\eta$:

+$$
+    \Delta \theta = - \eta \, \nabla_\theta \mathcal{L}(\theta)
+$$

+SGD is also called a **steepest descent method**: one searches for the smallest parameter change $\Delta \theta$ inducing the biggest negative change of the loss function.
+In classical supervised learning, this is what we want: we want to minimize the loss function as fast as possible, while keeping weight changes as small as possible, otherwise learning might become unstable (weight changes computed for a single minibatch might erase the changes made on previous minibatches).
+The main difficulty of supervised learning is to choose the right value for the learning rate: too high and learning is unstable; too low and learning takes forever.

+In deep RL, we have an additional problem: the problem is not stationary (see @sec:limitations-of-deep-neural-networks-for-function-approximation).
+In Q-learning, the target $r(s, a, s') + \gamma \, \max_{a'} Q_\theta(S', a')$ is changing with $\theta$.
+If the Q-values change a lot between two minibatches, the network will not get any stable target signal to learn from, and the policy will end up suboptimal.
+The trick is to use **target networks** to compute the target, which can be either an old copy of the current network (vanilla DQN), or a smoothed version of it (DDPG).
+Obviously, this introduces a bias (the targets are always wrong during training), but this bias converges to zero (after sufficient training, the targets will be almost correct), at the cost of a huge sample complexity.

+Target networks cannot be used in **on-policy** methods, especially actor-critic architectures.
+As seen in @sec:off-policy-actor-critic, the critic must learn from transitions recently generated by the actor (although importance sampling and the Retrace algorithm might help).
+The problem with on-policy methods is that they waste a lot of data: they always need fresh samples to learn from and never reuse past experiences.
+The policy gradient theorem shows why:

+$$
+    \nabla_\theta J(\theta) =  \mathbb{E}_{s \sim \rho_\theta, a \sim \pi_\theta}[\nabla_\theta \log \pi_\theta(s, a) \, Q^{\pi_\theta}(s, a))] \approx  \mathbb{E}_{s \sim \rho_\theta, a \sim \pi_\theta}[\nabla_\theta \log \pi_\theta(s, a) \, Q_\varphi(s, a))]
+$$

+If the policy $\pi_\theta$ changes a lot between two updates, the estimated Q-value $Q_\varphi(s, a)$ will represent the value of the action for a totally different policy, not the true Q-value $Q^{\pi_\theta}(s, a)$.
+The estimated policy gradient will then be strongly biased and learning will be suboptimal.
+In other words, the actor should not change much faster than the critic, and vice versa.
+A naive solution would be to use a very small learning rate for the actor, but this just slows down learning (sample complexity) without solving the problem.

+To solve the problem, we should actually do the opposite of the steepest descent: *search for the biggest parameter change $\Delta \theta$ inducing the smallest change in the policy, but in the right direction*.
+If the parameter change is high, the actor will learn a lot internally from each experience.
+But if the policy change is small between two updates (although the parameters have changed a lot), we might be able to reuse past experiences, as the targets will not be that wrong.

+This is where **natural gradients** come into play.

+### Principle of natural of gradients

+### Natural policy gradient

 Natural policy gradient @Kakade2001